mals-cyber/Noxy/KnowledgeBaseFiles/nox_quick_faq.md

 A: NOX (N-PAX Onboarding Expert) is your onboarding assistant system featuring Noxy, an AI chatbot, and document management tools.

 **Q: How do I access NOX?**
-A: You'll receive login credentials on Day 1.
-Access NOX through the web portal using your company email and password.
+A: You will receive your login credentials from HR.
+Access the NOX portal using the email and temporary password provided.

 **Q: What can I ask Noxy?**
-A: Anything about onboarding, company policies, benefits, procedures, contacts, and general company information!
+A: You can ask about onboarding requirements, government IDs, HR policies, company information, benefits, task progress, and general employee guidelines.

 **Q: Is Noxy available 24/7?**
 A: Yes!
 Chat with Noxy anytime, day or night, weekends included.

-**Q: What if Noxy can't answer my question?**
-A: Use the Request HR Consultation feature to connect with a human HR representative.

 **Q: How do I upload documents to NOX?**
-A: Log in to NOX, go to Document Management, click Upload, select your file, tag it correctly, and submit.

-**Q: What file formats are accepted for document uploads?**
-A: Common formats: PDF, JPG, PNG.
-PDF is preferred for documents.
-Maximum file size will be specified in the system.

-**Q: How do I know if my documents are approved?**
-A: Check your NOX dashboard for status updates.
-You'll also receive email notifications for approvals/rejections.
+A: NOX does not support document uploading.
+Instead, Noxy will guide you by providing the list of onboarding requirements and the step-by-step process for getting onboarding documents.
+Once you complete them, submit the physical or digital copies directly to HR based on their instructions.

 ---